 Everything HR professionals need to know about the FLSA overtime exemption rule

-The U.S. Department of Labor (DOL) published monumental changes to the overtime rule that will make approximately 4.2 million currently exempt employees eligible for overtime pay later this year.
+The U.S. Department of Labor (DOL) published monumental changes to the overtime rule that would make approximately 4.2 million currently exempt employees eligible for overtime pay.

 Before the Nov.
 22 preliminary injunction, all employers had to comply with the changes made to the overtime regulations of the Fair Labor Standards Act by Dec.
 1, 2016.
 That deadline has been put on hold while a federal judge reviews the case.

 What Is The New FLSA Overtime Rule?